Mateo Musacchio: Villarreal

-Milan
+AC Milan

-On 30 May 2017, eight days after passing his medical, Musacchio moved to Italian club A.C.
-Milan after signing a four-year contract.
-He contributed 15 Serie A appearances in his first season, with the subsequent qualification to the UEFA Europa League after a sixth-place finish.
+On 30 May 2017, eight days after passing his medical, Musacchio moved to Italian club AC Milan after signing a four-year contract.
+He contributed 15 Serie A appearances in his first season, with the subsequent qualification for the UEFA Europa League after a sixth-place finish.

-Following Leonardo Bonucci's departure to Juventus F.C. and Mattia Caldara's two long-term injuries, Musacchio became a starter, oftentimes partnering up with the team's newly-appointed captain Alessio Romagnoli.
+Following Leonardo Bonucci's departure to Juventus FC and Mattia Caldara's two long-term injuries, Musacchio became a starter, oftentimes partnering up with the team's newly appointed captain Alessio Romagnoli.
 In June 2020, just before the post-pandemic restart of the league competition in Italy, he underwent surgery on his left ankle and missed the remainder of games.

 Musacchio played his first match in ten months on 12 January 2021, featuring 62 minutes in a 0–0 penalty shootout victory over Torino F.C. in the round of 16 of the Coppa Italia.

 Lazio

-On 27 January 2021, S.S.
-Lazio announced the signing of Musacchio on a permanent deal.
+On 27 January 2021, SS Lazio announced the signing of Musacchio on a permanent deal.
+He was released at the end of the campaign.

+After more than two years without a club, Musacchio retired at the age of 32.